Foundations & Firsts: Vocal Pedagogy with Dr. Peter

 Voice Teacher Training with Dr. Peter: A vocal pedagogy series for new voice teachers

-Time & location: All June courses will be held from 7-9pmEST over Zoom
+Time & location: All June courses held from 7-9pmEST over Zoom

 In this course you can expect to